NoiseByNorthwest/php-spx/README.md

 Then switch on "Enabled".
 At this point profiling is enabled for the current domain and your current browser session through a set of dedicated cookies.

+Profiling can also be triggered with Curl as shown in this example:

+`curl --cookie "SPX_ENABLED=1; SPX_KEY=dev" http://localhost/`

 _N.B.: You can also enable the profiling at INI configuration level via the `spx.http_profiling_enabled` [setting](#configuration), and therefore for all HTTP requests.
 However, keep in mind that using this setting on a high-traffic environment could quickly exhaust the storage device's capacity of the SPX's data directory._

 Then refresh the web page you want to profile and refresh the control panel to see the generated report in the list below the control panel form.